robertmuth/Cwerg/README.md

   2's complement integers.
 * Variable number of function parameters (var-args).
 Basically only used for printf/scanf and responsible for a disproportionate amount of complexity in ABIs.
-(This will preclude a fullblown C frontend.)
+(Note, this precludes a fullblown C frontend.)
 * Full-blown dwarf debug info.
 The standard is over 300 pages long and unlikely to fit into the complexity budget.
 Line numbers will likely be supported.
 * C++ exception.
 A lot of code and complexity that only benefits one language.
 * Linking against code produced with other toolchains.
+There are currently no plans to emit linkable object code.
+And there is no ABI compatibility except for simple cases.
 * Shared libs/dynamic linking adds complexity and slows programs down (both because of slower code idioms and prevention of optimizations), not to mention the DLL hell problem. (see also: https://drewdevault.com/dynlib)